GSA/digitalgov.gov/content/resources/style-guides-by-government-agencies.md

 ---
 slug: style-guides-by-government-agencies
 date: 2017-05-23 3:43:08 -0400
-title: 'Style Guides by Government Agencies'
+title: "Style Guides by Government Agencies"
-summary: 'This page is a collection of style guides created by government agencies.'
+summary: "This page is a collection of style guides created by government agencies."
 topics:
   - plain-language
   - writing
   - content
 ---

 Style guides are used to set the tone and guidelines for how an agency communicates with the public.

 This page is a collection of style guides created by government agencies.
 You can add your agency&#8217;s guide by [emailing DigitalGov]({{< ref "/about/_index.md" >}}) or sharing in the [Plain Language Community of Practice]({{< ref "communities/plain-language-community-of-practice.md" >}}).

 ---